w3c-ccg/w3c-ccg.github.io/publish_minutes.md

 ## Step 3: Fetch and clean audio

-Option 1: Use the "download audio" button (see above screenshot) and save in the directory created above
+Option 1: Use the "download audio" button (see above screenshot) and save in the directory created above as `audio.ogg`

 Option 2: Command line: use the `download-raw-minutes` tool in the `w3c-ccg/meetings` repository